MicrosoftDocs/fabric-docs/docs/workload-development-kit/environment-setup.md

 To grant a consent for a specific application, Fabric FE creates an [MSAL](https://www.npmjs.com/package/@azure/msal-browser) instance configured with the workload's application ID and asks for a token for the provided scope (additionalScopesToConsent - see AcquireAccessTokenParams).

-When asking for a token with the workload application for a specific scope, Microsoft Entra ID will display a popup consent in case it's missing, and then redirect the popup window to the **redirect URI** configured in the application.
+When asking for a token with the workload application for a specific scope, Microsoft Entra ID displays a popup consent in case it's missing, and then redirect the popup window to the **redirect URI** configured in the application.

 Typically the redirect URI is in the same domain as the page that requested the token so the page can access the popup and close it.